-The potential development area associated with the FORA development limits was previously summarized on Table 2.2.
-Using the water demand factors for residential and non-residential land uses the future average day demands for the near-term developments are summarized on Table 5.2.
-The total average day domestic water demands due to the near-term developments is estimated to be 1.0 mgd.
+The domestic water demands within the near-term development horizon are based on the buildout of the Central Marina service area and the FORA development limits within the Ord Community service area.
+Based on the FORA development limits summarized on Table 2.2, and using the water demand factors for residential and non-residential land uses, the future average day demands for the near-term Ord Community developments were estimated and are summarized on Table 5.2.